tylerchasefranklin/Lightfeather-Coding-Challenge/README.md

 The form is built using CSS Grid.

-I ran out of time to complete the other features of the project.
+I ran out of time to complete the other features of the project and work on the stylings.